 The flowers of perennial Euphorbia are also unique.
 They are small and inconspicuous and do not have petals or sepals.
 Instead, they have structures called cyathia, which are composed of modified bracts that form a cup-shaped structure approximately 1/4 inch in size around the tiny flowers.
 The cyathia are often brightly colored and are arranged in clusters, making them appear like a single flower.
 Generally the tiny pin-point sized flower is often the opposite color.
 For example, cyathia are chartreuse green and the flower is burgundy red.

 Perennial Euphorbia make long lasting cut flowers for bouquets.
 If Euphorbia flowers are not used for cut flower arrangements, they should be removed once spent by cutting the Euphorbia to 6-9 inches.
 This promotes new and more compact growth as well as more blooms for the following year.
 Perennial Euphorbia usually flower in the spring.
-If cut back in late spring, they may reflower in the fall.
+If cut back in late spring, they may reflower in the Fall.

 Perennial Euphorbia at Martin Garden Center are extremely popular because they also tend to be evergreen during our Upstate winters.
-Some of the varieties that we carry regularly include:
+Some of the perennial varieties that we carry regularly include:

-- Ascot Rainbow Euphorbia, Yellow and light green variegated leaves with chartreuse cyathia and burgundy red flowers.
+- Ascot Rainbow Euphorbia: Yellow and light green variegated leaves with chartreuse cyathia and burgundy red flowers.

-- Blackbird Euphorbia, Burgundy foliage with yellow green cyathia and red flowers.
+- Blackbird Euphorbia: Burgundy foliage with yellow green cyathia and red flowers.

-- Bonfire Euphorbia, Burgundy to fiery orange leaves and bright yellow cyathia and flowers
+- Bonfire Euphorbia: Burgundy to fiery orange leaves and bright yellow cyathia and flowers

-- Tasmanian Tiger Euphorbia, white and green variegated foliage with white cyathia and yellow flowers.
+- Tasmanian Tiger Euphorbia: White and green variegated foliage with white cyathia and yellow flowers.